Tellusant/docs/index.md

 #### [Beige Book Analysis](beige/index.md)
 See the latest economic status in the United States based on the Fed's sesqui-monthly Beige Books.
 #### [U.S. E-Commerce Development](ecom/index.md)
-View our quarterly analysis of trends in U.S. e-commerce relative yto total retail.
+View our quarterly analysis of trends in U.S. e-commerce relative to total retail.
 Based on quarterly FRED data.